 Do you see any trends in character art right now looking at game studios around the world?

-If we travel to a more futurist moment in time, directly connecting video games to your brain to feel everything, to make it as real as reality.
+-Haha, good question.
+I imagine an ungravity room where you can wear 3d view glasses and have your whole body covered by a some kind of armour to be able to move your it to control characters.
+Run, Jump, etc. If we travel to a more futurist moment in time, directly connecting video games to your brain to feel everything, to make it as real as reality.
 But watch out for viruses.